neo4j/cypher-language-support/packages/language-server/README.md

 Below you can find a few examples in Typescript on how to send messages to that server.

+For integrations with other editors, see [Integrating with other editors](#integrating-with-other-editors).

 ### Using ipc

 ```typescript